IRDG2OI/geoenrich/README.md

 ## Using the plugin

-A Jupyter Notebook tutorial is available at the [root of the repository](https://github.com/morand-g/geoenrich/blob/main/geoenrich/tutorial.ipynb).
+A Jupyter Notebook tutorial is available [here](https://github.com/morand-g/geoenrich/blob/main/geoenrich/tutorial.ipynb).

 ## Issues and further developments